Juniper/contrail-windows-docs/doc/For developers/Developer guide/Performance/Testing.md

 Conclusions:

-- Enabling Hyper-V on Windows Server 2016 reduces TCP throughput by a factor of 3-4.
+- Enabling Hyper-V on Windows Server 2016 reduces TCP throughput by a factor of 3-4 (throughput in scenario `A` is 3-4 times higher than throughput in scenario `B`)
     - Observed reduced throghput is expected.
 As per Microsoft Networking blog (here: [VMQ Deep Dive][vmq]) this is by design.
       Issue is discussed more deeply in [Raw vs Hyper-V performance](#raw-vs-hyper-v-performance) section.
-- Difference between TCP throughput scenario where containers are colocated and scenario where containers are on separate nodes, suggests that VMSwitch is a bottleneck.
+- Difference between TCP throughput scenario where containers are colocated (scenario `C`) and scenario where containers are on separate nodes (scenario `B`), suggests that VMSwitch is a bottleneck.
-- Comparing `Containers (no seg)` test with `Containers w/ Contrail (no seg)` shows that vRouter code paths could account for 50-60% drop in TCP throughput.
+- Comparing results from scenarios `E` and `F` shows that vRouter code paths could account for 50-60% drop in TCP throughput.

 Performance baseline for Contrail Windows should be based on network performance of containers running on Hyper-V, which is `~1600 MBit/s` of TCP throughput between containers on different compute nodes.